Parent & Family Engagement Policy

 - Sponsor Parent/Student Orientation Night

-Coordinate and integrate Parent & Family Engagement Strategies under programs, such as Babynet, Child Find and Parent-Child Home Program
+Coordinate and integrate Parent & Family Engagement Strategies under programs, such as Babynet, Child Find, and The Parent-Child Home Program

 - Developmental screenings are available for children from birth to age 2-1/2 years old.
 For more information or to schedule a screening appointment: Contact South Carolina Babynet at 1-877-621-0865 Developmental screenings are available for children aged 2-1/2 years old through 5 years old, not enrolled in a public school program.
 For more information or to schedule a screening appointment, contact Horry County Schools Preschool Assessment Office at 843-488-6220

 - Home visits are available to families with children 16 months to 4 years old to strengthen the family and prepare children to succeed in school by increasing parent-child interactions.
-Contact the Parent-Child Home Program at 843-222-9959 for more information.
+Contact the Parent-Child + Program at 843-222-9959 for more information.
+Visits conducted virtually or in person.

 - Parents and family members with children participating in these programs will be encouraged to become involved in all parenting activities.

 - Horry County Schools provides two comprehensive Family Literacy Programs.
 The services include Adult Education, Parenting, Interactive Literacy Activities, and Early Childhood.

 - For information concerning early interventions for children and family literacy, contact 488-6230 for more information.

 Involve parents and families in the activities of the school served under Title I, Part A. Offering conferneces and workshop opportunites both virtually and/or in person.

 - Schedule parent-teacher conferences at various times to accommodate parents’ schedules

 - Provide Family Night Workshops

 - Encourage two-way communication between home and school through such methods as newsletters, email, phone calls, home visits, parent conferences, and surveys

 Conduct (with the involvement of parents, families and community members) an annual evaluation of the content and effectiveness of the Parent & Family Engagement Policy that will determine the effectiveness of the present policy.
 This includes any barriers to greater participation by families (especially families, who are economically disadvantaged, disabled, have limited English proficiency, have limited literacy, or are a racial or ethnic minority).

 - Solicit comments from parents regarding the Parent & Family Engagement Policy through an annual survey conducted at registration and throughout the school year